tylerb33/TIL/C-Sharp/general.md

 *What is a method signature?*
 It includes method name and argument list.
 There can never be two methods with the same signature.

+*Overloading*
+Mulitple methods of the same name, but with different number of arguments or arguments of different types.

+- The 'out' keyword allows outputting of multiple values from a method.